Jump to content

 “What does father want?”
 Raphael asked.

-Raphael frowned.
-“I don’t handle acquisition.
+“I don’t want to handle the acquisition.
 Talin’s problem was unique.
-I helped out because he was going to get himself killed.
+I helped because Talin was going to get himself killed.
 I’m strictly shipping and retrieval.
-So, why is father looking for me?”
+So, why is Father looking for me?”

 “Arocom Industries develops security software.
 They have recently attempted a foray into the financial market.”
 Himura passed him a folder.
-“They’ve developed security software used by several major banks across the world.”
+“They’ve developed security software used by several major banks worldwide.”

-Raphael opened the folder and stared at the picture of a young man.
-“Who is this?”
+Raphael opened the folder and stared at the picture of a young Asian man who looked Korean.

-“Lee Hyun,” Himura said, “a talented programmer who works for Arocom Industries.
+“Lee Hyun,” Himura said.
+“He is a talented programmer who works for Arocom Industries.
 He’s gone missing.”

 “Your father believes Lee Hyun is working for a competitor.
 His co-workers claim he was developing a program that could jeopardize the integrity of Arocom’s security software.
-However, there is no proof, and no one knows where Lee Hyun has gone to.”
+However, there is no proof, and no one knows where Lee Hyun has gone.”

 “Father wants me to find this Lee Hyun,” Raphael said.
 “I’m trying to take a step away from this business.”

-“Can you really?”
-Himura asked him then.
-“You’re practically the heir.
-You’ve lived in it too long, Sir.
-I understand you’re trying to change because of Master Talin and how he’s managed to keep his life—
+“Can you?”
+Himura asked.
+“You’re practically the Yun Family Heir.
+You’ve lived in your family’s world too long, Sir.
+I understand you’re trying to change because of Master Talin and how he’s managed to keep his life separate—”

 “Leave him out of this,” Raphael snapped.

 “If you do this, Sir,” Himura continued.
-“You might find yourself falling over a cliff with no net to stop you from hitting the bottom.”
+“You might end up falling over a cliff with no net to stop you from hitting the bottom.
+Your father is worried about you.”

 The weak afternoon sun turned Green Wood Cemetery into a stunning landscape.